hablaras/script.artwork.loader/README.md

 Has been tested on Windows and Raspberry Pi 3 with OSMC.

 ## To be done
-- Error handling, e.g adding .xyz as an extension in settings will not be handled properly
+- Error handling, e.g adding .xyz as an extension in settings, which would load a non-image file, will not be handled properly
 - Adding artwork for other media than just movies
 - There can be only one image file type per artwork type, e.g. all logos are png or jpg, but there can be no mix of them

 ## Acknowledgements

 Most of the code in the lib folder is a shameless rip from the script.artwork.downloader addon by **Martijn Kaijser**.
-However, only two or three functions from his code are used.
+However, only two or three functions from his code are used and I've already removed a lot of code from it which is not needed by this addon.